Scott Ney

 Black Swamp Percussion

-Professor Ney attended The Boston Conservatory, Eastern Illinois University, and the University of Washington where his principal teachers include Johnny Lane (Eastern Illinois University), Arthur Press (Boston Conservatory and Boston Symphony) and Tom Collier (University of Washington).
+Professor Ney attended The Boston Conservatory, Eastern Illinois University, and the University of Washington where his principal teachers included Johnny Lane (P.A.S.
+Hall of Fame recipient/Eastern Illinois University), Arthur Press (Boston Conservatory/Boston Symphony) and Tom Collier (University of Washington).
 Past teaching positions include California State University-Fresno, University of Washington, Eastern Illinois University, Fresno City College, the Buchanan Educational Center, and Clovis High School.

 Pin It on Pinterest